Your Covering Letter: How to Write with Impact

 If you don’t have any experiences with the company, write a sentence or two about how you chose this career path.

 Your covering letter should not only be different from your other covering letters.
 It should also be unique to other candidates’ letters.
+An eye-catching design can help with this.

 Summarise your covering letter